 site phase depending on whether it's configured as a build or reporting plugin.

 true.
 See an example on the official page.

 The OWASP dependency-check gradle plugin provides monitoring of the gradle projects dependent libraries.

-App .jar artifact could be scanned with the OWASP dependency-check CLI.
-Run command to generate report:
+App .jar artifact can be scanned with the OWASP dependency-check CLI.

 dependency-check -s app_file_name.jar --suppression https://dcapt-downloads.s3.amazonaws.com/atlassian-security-scanner-dc-apps-suppressions.xml